thalesmello/exploring-async/exploring_async.md

 In the snippet above, each time we have a `yield csp.put`, we write to the channel.
 Each time we have a `yield csp.take`, we block execution until there is a value to read from.
-Diffenrently than the Generator Coroutines method, here we have a direct communication channel between the two servers.
-CSP makes the code looks like as if we are writing two completely different sequencial programs.
+Differently than the Generator Coroutines method, here we have a direct communication channel between the two servers.
+CSP makes the code looks like as if we are writing two completely different sequential programs.

 Another advantage to this technique is that, because a channel is also a sequence of asynchronous data, you can also make use of enumerable higher order functions